ireproces/Blacksheep/README.md

 4. access the address `http://localhost:8888` from your default browser and login as red user - username and password are specified in the file `/lab/server/caldera/conf/local.yml`

-5. select the Pathfinder plugin and fill in the fields as follows:
+5. select the Pathfinder plugin and fill the fields as follows:
     - Select a scanner: nmap
     - Target specification: IP address or subnet to scan (e.g. 11.1.0.0/24)
     - Scanner script: [nmap-vulners](https://github.com/vulnersCom/nmap-vulners/tree/bbf53dd085f8d810921ee00ccf85bdb329d59514)